nneamtu/nneamtu.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student in CSE at the University of Washington.
+I am a second year PhD student in Computer Science at Carnegie Mellon University where I am advised by [Bryan Parno](https://www.andrew.cmu.edu/user/bparno/).
-My research interests lie in formal methods and verification for systems.
+My research area is formal verification for systems.
-I am excited about developing new techniques, and applications thereof, for reasoning about and proving the correctness of systems that bring formal reasoning closer to widespread use in software development practice.

 I graduated in 2021 from Cornell University, where my research on formal and informal models of distributed consensus protocols was advised